If you're starting a business, you need to plan for the worst.

 - Technology failures, including platform or point-of-sale system crashes

 - Licensing agreements

 In some cases, you may outsource management of assets.
-For example, if your inventory is held by a third-party because you run a dropshipping business, you lose some control over that asset.
-Building strong relationships and processes with your partners can mitigate risks to those assets.
+For example, if your inventory is held by a third party because you run a dropshipping business, you lose some control over that asset.
+Building strong relationships and business processes with your partners can mitigate risks to those assets.

 Crucial business functions that are most often impacted include:

 - Service operations

 - Data protection